gitdataboxes/DATABOXES-DIY/UPGRADE-REPORT.md

 ### Desktop/Laptop Assessment (May 2024)
 - The following table uses a simple YES/NO status check for assessing fundamental "component attributes"
-- Each component attribute includes estimated potential impact (high,med,low) and recommended level of urgency (high,med,low)
+- Each component attribute includes level of urgency, potential impact, total and levels of response (1,2,3)
-- The results from this assessment can then be mapped to specific goals to help ensure effective deployment of resources based on relevant impact and urgency
+- The results from this assessment can then be mapped to specific goals to help ensure effective deployment of resources based on urgency and relevant impact

 |        | YES/NO | **Component Attributes**                                                                   | **Urgency** | **Urgency Description**                                                                                                                                                                | **Impact** | **Impact Description**                                                   | **Total  <br>(U+I)** | **Level 1**                    | **Level 2**                   | **Level 3**                     |
 | ------ | ------ | ------------------------------------------------------------------------------------------ | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------- | ------------------------------------------------------------------------ | -------------------- | ------------------------------ | ----------------------------- | ------------------------------- |